currawong-project/libcw/README.md

   initially applied - does that mean an uninitialized channel is just sitting there? (... no i think the previous channel is duplicated in var_channelize())

+- UI Issues:
+    + When UI appIdMap[] labels do not match ui.cfg labels no error is generated.
+All appIdMap[] labels should be validated to avoid this problem.

+    + The reliance on using UUId to build UI's should be eliminated.
+It is very clunky.

+    + UI elements should form proper tree's where elements know their children.
+As it is the links only go up the tree from child to parent - searching down the tree is not possible.

 - Class presets cannot address 'mult' variables.
 Maybe this is ok since 'mult' variables are generally connected to a source?
 ... although 'gain' mult variables are not necessarily connected to a source see: `audio_split` or `audio_mix`.
 Has this problem been addressed by allowing mult variables to be instantiated in the 'args' statement?

 - Documentation w/ examples.
-  + Write the rules for each implementing member function.
+  + Write the rules for each implementing member functions.

 - value() should return a special return-code value to indicate that the value should not be updated and distinguish it from an error code - which should stop the system.